Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Februari 2026 03.50.45 UTC
+- WIB: Rabu, 18 Februari 2026 04.44.52 UTC
-- WITA: Rabu, 18 Februari 2026 04.50.45 UTC
+- WITA: Rabu, 18 Februari 2026 05.44.52 UTC
-- WIT: Rabu, 18 Februari 2026 05.50.45 UTC
+- WIT: Rabu, 18 Februari 2026 06.44.52 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success